mrnorman/miniWeather/README.md

   * More precisely, the time step is directly proportional to the minimum grid spacing.
 The x- and y-direction grid spacingsb are: `dx=20km/nx_glob` and `dz=10km/nz_glob`.
 So as you decrease the minimum grid spacing (by increasing `nx_glob` and/or `nz_glob`), you proportionally decrease the size of the time step and therefore proportionally increase the number of time steps you need to complete the simulation (thus proportionally increasing the expected walltime).
 * The larger the problem size, `nx_glob` and `nz_glob`, the lower the relative parallel overheads will be.
 You can get to a point where there isn't enough work on the accelerator to keep it busy and / or enough local work to amortize parallel overheads.
 At this point, you'll need to increase the problem size to see better scaling.
 This is a typical [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) situation.

+Remember that you can control each of these parameters through the CMake configure.

 # Checking for Correctness

 ## Domain-Integrated Mass and Total Energy